srlinuxeurope/DCFPartnerHackathon/docs/index.md

 ## Open to all and something for everyone

 Whether you're a relative novice to Nokia's products, or a seasoned expert, there is something in this hackathon for you!
-All you will need is your trusty laptop, an afternoon of focus and possibly some coffee (supplied!) and you should find something to benefit both you and your organizations.
+All you will need is your trusty laptop, a day of focus and possibly some coffee (supplied!) and you should find something to benefit both you and your organizations.

 ## Getting started